-PGUSD participates in the following testing programs available to all district staff and students:
+PGUSD provides the following testing services for all district staff and students:

-- OptumServe PCR Testing at the District Office every Monday for 8 hours. - CDPH BinaxNOW Antigen Test Kits for Onsite Testing at PGUSD School Sites - Concentric PCR Pooled Testing weekly at PGHS, PGMS, RHD, and FG.
-PGCHS to be added in the near future.
+- OptumServe PCR Testing at the District Office every Monday for 8 hours. - CDPH BinaxNOW Antigen Home Test Kits at all PGUSD School Sites.
+A small supply of onsite rapid tests will be available for testing individuals who become symptomatic at school.